tabiya-tech/compass/README.md

 ## Contribution Guidelines

-🎉 Thank you for considering contributing to the Taxonomy Model App! 🎉
+🎉 Thank you for considering contributing to Tabiya Compass! 🎉

 ### Conventional Commits